GiggleSquid/thatferretblog/content/posts/Ferret-Supplies-and-Basics.md

 The Critter Nation Cage (or CNC) is a cage often raved about in the ferret community.
 Unfortunately, it can be hard to source within the UK and is more readily available in the US and other countries.
 Unfortunately, I have no personal experience with this cage.
 But from what I've seen and heard, it is great!
 The Critter Nation can be around $200-300 (that's £160-240ish).

-More information and where to get a Critter Nation Cage can be found at <a href="https://www.critternationcage.com/critter-nation-double-level/" target="_blank">critternationcage.com</a>
+More information and where to get a Critter Nation Cage can be found at [critternationcage.com](https://www.critternationcage.com/critter-nation-double-level/)

 #### Pet Planet Cage